 The Commonwealth of Massachusetts has strict laws when it comes to domestic violence.
 Domestic violence cases can have lasting repercussions for all parties involved, including harsh penalties for the Defendant who is charged with domestic violence.
 This is why is is important to hire an experienced Massachusetts Criminal Defense lawyer to help with your case if you are charged with a domestic violence offense.
-Attorney David Ellison has represented hundreds of people on domestic violence charges throughout his career.
+The attorneys at Ellison Law LLC have represented many people on domestic violence charges.

 A charge becomes a domestic violence charge in Massachusetts if it involves an alleged victim who is a "family or household member."
 Under the law, two persons are “family or household members” if:

 - they are or were married to each other